Linear algebra with symmetric tensors#

 Fusion (reshaping)#

-Following example showcases fusion, in particular its hard mode.
+Following example showcases fusion, in particular its 'hard' mode (the default).
 In this case, the tensor data is reshuffled/resized in memory.

 # define a rank-5 U1-symmetric tensor